AncientAbysswalker/Aria/README.md

 Simple Application to Merge PDF Files

 ## Working Executable
-A working executable can be found at the following for download:
+A working executable can be downloaded [here](https://github.com/AncientAbysswalker/Aria/raw/master/build/Aria.exe).

-___

 ## Problem Statement
 Most PDF modification and merging tools cost a fair amount or are poorly-implemented web solutions.
 This creates a